Chapter 6 : 6.

 Hermione suddenly stepped in front of Harry, putting her hands on his chest to push him toward the dungeon entryway.
 As she swung her arm around to shove him forward, Hermione's eyes caught Malfoy's.
 They locked gazes and Draco felt an unidentifiable twitch in his stomach.

 "GET OUT OF MY CLASSROOM!"
-Roared Snape, and now Ron and Ginny leaped forward to help drag Harry away, even as he tried to pull out his wand.
+Roared Snape, and now Ron leaped forward to help drag Harry away, even as he tried to pull out his wand.

 "Harry NO!"
 Hermione and Ron yelled simultaneously, managing to throw him out of the dungeon.
 To the friends' great relief, Harry stalked off furiously for Gryffindor Tower without a backwards glance.